millejoh/cl-pika/README.md

 The [Doryen Library][libtcod], or `libtcod`, is a library that implements a truecolour console.
 It can be thought of as a souped-up alternative to [Curses][].
 The console can be of any size that fits on the screen.
 Both keyboard and mouse events are handled.
-There is support for artibrarily large character sets, and font antialiasing.
+There is support for arbitrarily large character sets, and font antialiasing.
 BMP and PNG images can be displayed alongside text.